Jacob Gould Schurman

-Jacob Gould Schurman (May 2, 1854 – August 12, 1942) was a Canadian-born American educator and diplomat, who served as President of Cornell University and United States Ambassador to Germany.
+Jacob Gould Schurman (May 2, 1854 – August 12, 1942) was a Canadian-American educator and diplomat, who served as President of Cornell University and United States Ambassador to Germany.

-Early life
+Early life and education

-Schurman was born at Freetown, Prince Edward Island on May 2, 1854 the son of Robert and Lydia Schurman.
+Schurman was born at Freetown, Prince Edward Island, Canada, on May 2, 1854 the son of Robert and Lydia Schurman.
 Schurman lived on his parents' farm as a child, then in 1867 took a job at a store near his home, which he held for two years.

 At the age of fifteen, Schurman entered the Summerside Grammar School on Prince Edward Island, and in 1870 he won a scholarship to study at Prince of Wales College for two years.
 After Prince of Wales College, he studied for a year and a half at Acadia College in Nova Scotia.

-In 1874 while a student at Acadia College in Wolfville, Nova Scotia, he won the Canadian Gilchrist scholarship to study at the University of London, from which he received a BA degree in 1877 and an MA in 1878.
-Schurman also studied in Paris, Edinburgh, Heidelberg, Berlin, Göttingen and Italy.
+In 1874, while a student at Acadia College in Wolfville, Nova Scotia, he won the Canadian Gilchrist scholarship to study at the University of London, from which he received a BA degree in 1877 and an MA in 1878.
+Schurman also studied in Paris, Edinburgh, Heidelberg, Berlin, Göttingen, and Italy.

+Career

-He was professor of English literature, political economy and psychology at Acadia College in 1880–1882, of metaphysics and English literature at Dalhousie College, Halifax, Nova Scotia, in 1882–86, and of philosophy (Sage professor) at Cornell University in 1886–92, being Dean of the Sage School of Philosophy in 1891-92 where he edited The Philosophical Review.
+He was professor of English literature, political economy and psychology at Acadia College from 1880 to 1882, of metaphysics and English literature at Dalhousie College, Halifax, Nova Scotia, in 1882–86, and the Sage professor of philosophy (Sage professor) at Cornell University from 1886 to 1892, and Dean of the Sage School of Philosophy from 1891 to 1892, during which edited The Philosophical Review.

-In 1892 he became the third president of Cornell University, a position he held until 1920.
+In 1892, he became the third president of Cornell University, a position he held until 1920.
 He received an LL.D (honoris causa) from the University of Edinburgh in March 1902.

-Cornell president
+Cornell University president

-As Cornell's president, Schurman helped invent the modern state-supported research university.
+As president of Cornell University, Schurman helped invent the modern state-supported research university.
 Under the Morrill Act, states were obligated to fund the maintenance of land grant college facilities, but were not obligated to fund operations.
 Subsequent laws required states to match federal funds for agricultural research stations and cooperative extension.

 In his inaugural address as Cornell's third president on November 11, 1892, Schurman announced his intention to enlist the financial support of the state.
 Cornell, which had been offering a four-year scholarship to one student in each New York assembly district every year and was the state's land-grant university, was determined to convince the state to become a benefactor of the university.

 In 1894, the state legislature voted to give financial support for the establishment of the New York State College of Veterinary Medicine and to make annual appropriations for the college.
 This set the precedents of privately controlled, state-supported statutory colleges and cooperation between Cornell and the state.
 The annual state appropriations were later extended to agriculture, home economics, and following World War II, industrial and labor relations.